Stuyvenstein/SE-Auto-closing-doors/README.md

 # SE-Auto-closing-doors
-This is a script for Space Engineers that automatically closes doors after a specified period of being open.

 This script can be used as-is, and it is simple to understand and modify.
 Simply upload it to a Programmable block and compile.
 (No timer block needed)